Part 4 in a series of tutorials on value investing: The ratios and formulas I use to find undervalued opportunities.

 Frequently though, you simply don’t have the data you need to make a proper assessment.
 The company may have gone public near the bottom of the last recession and so you don’t have the option of going back and measuring performance from a period before the downturn.
 Or, it may have just gone public a couple of years ago and you don’t have any long-term data at all!

 Even with a full set of historical data in hand it may still be impossible to be too precise with your growth rate estimates.
-If sales have climbed by 8% a year over the past few years while earnings have risen by 5% and book value has climbed by 4%, then what’s the growth rate?
-What if earnings have grown by 8% a year over the last 10 years but more recently growth has slowed to the 5% mark?
+If sales have climbed by 8% a year over the last business cycle while earnings have risen by 5% and book value has climbed by 3%, then what is the growth rate?
+What if earnings have grown by 8% a year over the last 10 years but more recently growth has slowed to the 4% mark?
 All those different growth rates could paint a very confusing picture if you were trying to nail growth down to the nearest percentage point.
 And they are all backward-looking.
 The next 5 years is likely to be somewhat different again.

 You can’t possibly predict the future with any real degree of accuracy.
 Pretending to try is not worth the time and effort.
-By using the valuation formulas I outlined above, I can get as specific as I like with my projected growth rates.
+When using the 5 year p:e ratio, I can get as specific as I like with my projected growth rates.
 But much more frequently, I simply take the mid-range of whatever growth category I’ve slotted a company into and use that.
-Taking a step or two back, we can see that all those different growth rates I reeled off in the two paragraphs above are converging around the 6% mark, which would qualify this company as an average growth sort of situation.
-In fact, anything between about 3% and 9% would be sufficient to put a company into my “average growth” basket.
-Provided nothing significant has changed at the company recently (and that’s something I always have to be on the lookout for) then predicting a continued growth rate of 6% or so a year, for the next few years at least, would seem to be a reasonable expectation.
+Taking a step or two back, we can see that all those different growth rates I reeled off in the two paragraphs above are converging around the 5% mark, which would qualify this company as an average growth sort of situation.
+Anything between 2.5% and 7.5% (over and above inflation) would be sufficient to put a company into my “average growth” basket.
+Provided nothing significant has changed at the company recently (and that’s something I always have to be on the lookout for) then predicting a continued growth rate of 5% or so a year, for the next few years at least, would seem to be a reasonable expectation.

 I always use per share numbers for my growth rate calculations to adjust for share buybacks and new share issuance.
 In the modern era of large and frequent share buybacks, this has become absolutely essential.
-As well, I’ve started adjusting all my numbers for inflation.
+As well, with the surge in prices during covid, I’ve started adjusting all my numbers for inflation.
 You can download historical CPI numbers from the internet quite easily or else use an online inflation calculator.
 Any time period that includes the inflationary boom of the covid era is going to benefit from an inflation adjustment.

 Another important thing to watch out for is a high dividend payout ratio.
 If a company has been dividending out most of its earnings to shareholders, it is unreasonable to expect it to also be able to reinvest in its own growth.
 So a high payout ratio (which measures the percent of earnings that are paid out as dividends every year) can get a company into the average growth category even if earnings appear to have flat-lined.
-The way I adjust for this is that I multiply the payout ratio by the market average growth rate of 6% and add that number to my observed growth rate.
-So if the company has been growing at 2% per year but has been paying out half of its earnings as a dividend (payout ratio 0.5), that will add 3% to my calculated growth rate, bringing it up to 5% and pushing it from the no growth category into the average growth one.
+The way I adjust for this is that I multiply the payout ratio by the market average growth rate of 5% and add that number to my observed growth rate.
+So if the company has been growing at 2% per year but has been paying out half of its earnings as a dividend (payout ratio 0.5), that will add 2.5% (0.5 x 5% = 2.5%) to my calculated growth rate, bringing it up to 4.5% and pushing it from the no growth category into the average growth one.

 Because of this potential, and because of the values you can often find here, I like to think of these stocks as not just average but “perfectly average”.